 Areas of Study:

-queer theory, transnational feminism, affect studies, activism & social movements, solidarity, attachment, neoliberalism, homonationalism, masculinities, digital media, refugee sponsorship and solidarity, critical race theory, cultural studies, and sexuality studies
+queer theory, transnational feminism, affect studies, activism & social movements, solidarity, attachment, neoliberalism, homonationalism, masculinities, digital media, war, migration, refugee sponsorship and solidarity, critical race theory, cultural studies, and sexuality studies

 Current Research Projects